angellist/regulator/README.md

 <button data-wt="alert">Click me</button>
 ```

-Create a `Watcher` instance and tell it how to initialize your components:
+Create a `Regulator` instance and tell it how to initialize your components:

 ```
-var myWatcher = new Watcher(function(name, el) {
+var myRegulator = new Regulator(function(name, el) {
   return require('initializers/' + name)(el);
 }).observe();
 ```